opencitations/python-package-template/README.md

 2. **Enable GitHub Pages** (only if you included documentation)
    - Go to Settings > Pages
    - Set Source to "GitHub Actions"

+## Learn more

+For detailed explanations of the tools and workflows used in this template, see the [Repository setup guides](https://opencitations.github.io/repository_setup_guides/).